Efficiency studies: Making every minute count

 Knowing you spend 10% of your total time on replenishing stock, for example, isn’t particularly useful on its own.
 Maybe that’s a standard percentage in your industry.
-Maybe it’s not, and you should try to cut it down, but you need to know where and how to focus your efforts, and what the pay-off might be.
+Maybe it’s not, and you should try to cut it down.
+But you need to know where and how to focus your efforts, and what the pay-off might be.

 Our efficiency studies aren’t just data-finding missions, they’re diagnostic tools.
 And they can make a big difference, often identifying thousands of hours for our clients to trim off their processes or activities that don’t add value.
 They use those savings to tighten up their salary budgets, or reinvest them to increase customer time.

 Sometimes, it’s as simple as needing a fresh pair of eyes to scrutinise your business.
-When you’re close to the action, it’s difficult to see opportunities for improvement or question things that ‘have always been done that way’.
-An efficiency study can hold issues up to the light, providing supporting evidence, introducing a different approach and helping you pinpoint the next goal in your strategy.
+When you’re close to the action, it’s difficult to see opportunities for improvement or question things that “have always been done that way” An efficiency study can hold issues up to the light, providing supporting evidence, introducing a different approach and helping you pinpoint the next goal in your strategy.

-When B&M called us in, they were on their way to becoming one of the UK’s fastest-growing variety retailers, but some of their processes hadn’t kept up.
+When one retailer called us in, they were on their way to becoming one of the UK’s fastest-growing variety retailers, but some of their processes hadn’t kept up.
 We showed them that a disproportionate chunk of time was spent refilling shelves; they were using customer trolleys to move items from the stock room, and although it was a method that hadn’t posed too much of a problem in the past, it was starting to cost them in terms of colleague hours as stores became busier.